codurance/site/careers/apprentice.md

 ### Why do you take on apprentices?

 It's unlikely that a practitioner of the craft of software development has been exposed to everything that a career as a software craftsman demands.
-The role, by necessity, expects that an experienced craftsman can work with an entire business to transform their approach to software design, development, testing and more.
+An experienced craftsman can work with an entire business to transform their approach to software design, development, modelling, testing and more.

 We are looking for apprentices because we feel the skills and mindset required of a software craftsman are more than those needed for the average software developer.
 By training each and every craftsman, we can ensure you are capable of tackling the biggest challenges.